What are the Objectives of Performance Management System?

 - Define the expectations of your employees in clear terms and communicate the same.
 Get acknowledgment to avoid any misinterpretation

 - Document expectations and the progress towards them periodically.
 Review conversation and feedback are very important without which any performance management system will only be a check-in-the-box activity.

 - Once every employee understands his/her roles, responsibilities, and accountabilities they are more consistent and productive.

 This will facilitate better business performance and also encourage the personal development of the employee.

 3. Setting Performance Standards and metrics to measure

-4. Establishing effective communication channel between managers and sub-ordinate
+4. Establishing effective communication channels between managers and subordinate

 5. Determining training plan.

 As it is important to fuel our vehicles for better efficiency, it is highly important to upskill your employees in order to perform with better efficacy.
 Among the practices prevalent in the industry for recruiting talent which is Build-Buy-Borrow, what could be more cost-efficient than cross-department training.
 This ensures the skill available within the organization is shared with a larger talent pool.
 This ensures the knowledge is not vested in only one/few talents rather the talent pool is larger.

 This also ensures lower dependency and identifies talent and better means of engagement and recognition.